Kerala – Culture and Tradition

 Kerala is the land of Arts, their life is associated with the art and culture of the state.
 Kathakali is a vibrant Kerala art form, where the artist wears elaborate costumes, face paint, and sometimes masks.
-The traditional themes of the Kathakali are folk mythologies, religious legends, and spiritual ideas from the Hindu epics.
+The traditional themes of Kathakali are folk mythologies, religious legends, and spiritual ideas from the Hindu epics.

 While other dance forms too are popular like Mohiniyaattam, Chavittunatakom, Oppana, Krishnanattam.
 Kerala has a rich tradition in Carnatic music, vocal, and percussion music.
 Contemporary music is influenced by western music too.

 The traditional dress of Kerala is called Mundu which is a white cotton sari and is famous both among men and women on special occasions.
-It is worn from the waist to the foot and resembles a long skirt or dhoti where upper garment varies with gender.
+It is worn from the waist to the foot and resembles a long skirt or dhoti where the upper garment varies with gender.

 Mundu for men resembles a short skirt while Melmundu is the upper garment and all males love to wear shirts and Mundu on a regular basis.

 For women, it is called Mundum-Neriyathum which is a set of two Mundus.
 A lower garment similar to that worn by men, while the upper mundu is worn with a blouse, it is wrapped once around the waist and upper body and left hanging from the left shoulder and resembles a saree.

 Women also wear Kerala saree on special occasions like Onam, Vishu, or weddings.
 Kerala women often choose jasmine flower garlands.

 These days western culture had influenced the way people get dressed, more jeans, shirts, skirts, and dresses are preferred.
-But people of Kerala love their culture and they prefer to wear their traditional attires especially during special occasions.
+But people of Kerala love their culture and they prefer to wear their traditional attires, especially on special occasions.

 Festival of Kerala

 Keralites celebrate their festivals with much show and pomp.
 You can experience vibrant colors, exotic fragrances, scintillating music, and century-long traditions that accustom each festival.

 Two major festivals that Keralite celebrates are Onam and Vishu. while other festivals celebrated are Attukal Pongala, Boat Races Festival, Christmas Festival, Thrissur Pooram, Cochin Carnival, Cheriya Perunnal.

 Ayurveda in Kerala